KevinKib/SM63PracticeHack/README.md

 **type**: The type of individual level that will be performed.
 Can be either:
 - **100 / all** : Starts a world from scratch.
 Collect every star and star coin from the world.
+- **starsfludd** : Starts a world with every nozzle.
+Collect every star from the world.
 - **starfludd / sf** : Starts a world with every nozzle.
-Collect every star from the world.
+Collect one star from the world.
+Number of the star has to be precised right after.
+Example : "il bob starfludd 4"
 - **stars** : From scratch.
 Collect every star from the world.
 - **star** : From scratch.
 Collect one specific from the world.
 Number of the star has to be precised right after.
 Example : "il bob star 4"
 - **starcoins / starcoin** : From scratch.
 Collect every star coin from the world.